 In a shame spiral we can forget our worth and lose all perspective.
 ‘Paralysis by analysis’ can stop us being proactive and taking responsibility to sort the issue out.

-For some, a shame spiral can last a day or two, months or even years.
+For some, a shame spiral can last a day or two, for others, months or even years.
 You might retreat from the person you’re having issues with and find yourself ruminating.

 Or it might convince you that you’re not able to ever fully redeem yourself so you may as well leave the job, end the friendship or even, that life isn’t worth continuing with.